Slovenia: Cuisine

 The more-than-400-year-old Žametovka vine growing outside the Old Vine House in Maribor.
-To the right of the vine is a daughter vine taken from a cutting of the old vine.
+To the right is a daughter vine propagated from a cutting of the original vine.

-Slovenian cuisine is a mixture of Central European cuisine (especially Austrian and Hungarian) and Mediterranean cuisine.
+Slovenian cuisine combines culinary traditions from Central Europe, particularly Austria and Hungary, with influences from the Mediterranean.
+Regional diversity reflects the country's varied geography and historical development.

-Slovenian cuisine is often characterized as Central European, with cultural actors emphasizing its Austrian and Hungarian influences while distancing it from Balkan culinary traditions.
+Slovenian cuisine is frequently described as Central European, with cultural commentators highlighting its Austrian and Hungarian influences while distinguishing it from Balkan culinary traditions.

-In particular, the coastal regions of Slovenia are strongly influenced by Mediterranean culinary traditions.
-This Mediterranean influence is especially notable in the Istrian peninsula and along the Adriatic coast, where Italian and Croatian culinary traditions blend with local Slovenian flavors.
+The country's coastal areas, especially the Slovenian part of the Istria peninsula and the Adriatic littoral, have been strongly influenced by Mediterranean food traditions.
+In these regions, local cuisine incorporates elements of both Italian and Croatian gastronomy alongside indigenous Slovenian dishes.

-Historically, Slovenian cuisine was divided into town, farmhouse, cottage, castle, parsonage and monastic cuisines.
-Due to the variety of Slovenian cultural and natural landscapes, there are more than 40 distinct regional cuisines.
+Historically, Slovenian cuisine was divided into several culinary traditions, including urban, farmhouse, cottage, castle, parsonage and monastic cuisines.
+Owing to the country's cultural and geographic diversity, more than 40 regional cuisines have been identified.

-Ethnologically, the most characteristic Slovene dishes were one-pot dishes, such as ričet, Istrian stew (jota), minestrone (mineštra), and žganci buckwheat spoonbread; in the Prekmurje region there is also bujta repa, and prekmurska gibanica pastry.
-Prosciutto (pršut) is a delicacy of the Slovene Littoral.
-The potica (a type of nut roll) has become a symbol of Slovenia, especially among the Slovene diaspora in the United States.
-Soups were added to the traditional one-pot meals and various kinds of porridge and stew only in relatively recent history.
+Ethnological studies identify one-pot dishes as among the most characteristic elements of Slovenian cuisine.
+These include ričet, Istrian stew (jota), minestrone (mineštra), and žganci, a buckwheat spoonbread.
+In the Prekmurje region, notable traditional dishes include bujta repa and the layered pastry prekmurska gibanica.
+Prosciutto (pršut) is a well-known specialty of the Slovene Littoral.
+The potica, a type of nut roll, has become one of Slovenia's best-known national dishes, particularly among the Slovene diaspora in the United States.
+Soups were incorporated into traditional meals comparatively late, supplementing earlier diets centred on one-pot dishes, porridges and stews.

-Each year since 2000, the Roasted Potato Festival has been organized by the Society for the Recognition of Roasted Potatoes as a Distinct Dish.
-Roasted potatoes, which have been traditionally served in most Slovenian families only on Sundays, have been depicted on a special edition of post marks by the Post of Slovenia in 2012.
-The best known sausage is kranjska klobasa.
-Slovenia is also the home of the world's oldest vine, which is 400 years old.
+Since 2000, the Roasted Potato Festival has been held annually by the Society for the Recognition of Roasted Potatoes as a Distinct Dish.
+Roasted potatoes, traditionally served in many Slovenian households on Sundays, were featured on a special series of postage stamps issued by the Post of Slovenia in 2012.
+Another well-known traditional product is kranjska klobasa.
+Slovenia is also home to the world's oldest known productive grapevine, estimated to be more than 400 years old.

-Slovenia has been awarded the European Region of Gastronomy title for the year 2021.
+Slovenia was awarded the title of European Region of Gastronomy for 2021.

 Dance

 Historically the most notable Slovenian ballet dancers and choreographers were Pino Mlakar, who in 1927 graduated from the Rudolf Laban Choreographic Institute, and there met his future wife, balerina Maria Luiza Pia Beatrice Scholz.
-Together they worked as a leading dancer and a choreographer in Dessau, Zürich, and State opera in München.
+Together they worked as a leading dancer and a choreographer in Dessau, Zürich, and State opera in Munich.
 Their plan to build a Slovenian dance centre at Rožnik Hill after the World War II was supported by the minister of culture, Ferdo Kozak, but was cancelled by his successor.
 Pino Mlakar was also a full professor at the Academy for Theatre, Radio, Film and Television (AGRFT) of the University of Ljubljana.
 A Mary Wigman modern dance school was founded in the 1930s by her student, Meta Vidmar, in Ljubljana.